JustinGoheen/lightning-pod-archive/README.md

 > running the following example will download the MNIST dataset to `data/cache/MNIST` in the cloned directory and will run a trainer with fast_dev_run

-Once the repo has been cloned, open the project in your editor of choice and install an editable version of the package with
+Once the repo has been cloned, open the project in your editor of choice and install an editable version of lightning-pod with

 ```sh
 pip install -e .